dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 Robin Salkeld, for the discussion about displaying resource units and the design of [`{:vcs_split_on_every_assert}`](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-vcs_split_on_every_assert).
 Rustan Leino, who inspired most of the content of the sections of Verification Debugging, which I wrote gradually after participating in sessions where he helped professional programmers.
 Cody Roux, for the test and the first user quote.
-Fabio Madge, for providing feedback on this post.
+Fabio Madge and Alex Chew, for providing feedback on this post.

 <link rel="stylesheet" href="/blog/assets/css/verification-compelling.css">
 <script src="/blog/assets/js/verification-compelling-verification-steps.js"></script>